 We pay royalties to federal, state, and private lessors under our mineral leases.
 These payments typically equal a percentage of sales (less freight) of minerals extracted and sold under the applicable lease.
 In some cases, federal royalties for potash are paid on a sliding scale that varies with the grade of ore extracted.
-Our average royalty rate was 4.9% for the three months ended March 31, 2024, and 2023.
+Our For the three and six months ended June 30, 2024, our average royalty rate was 4.9% for 4.7%.
+For the three and six months ended March 31, 2024 June 30, 2023, and 2023, our average royalty rate was 4.9%.